- What is Prudential RideLondon?

 Later that day, the Prudential RideLondon Classique - the richest women’s one-day race in cycling - offers spectators the chance to see the best women’s cycling teams in the world battling it out over 12 laps of a closed 5.5km circuit that starts and finishes on The Mall.

-Cyclists will start over a three-and-a-half hour period from Queen Elizabeth Olympic Park and will naturally spread out along the route so there will be quiet and busy periods with gaps between groups of cyclists.
+Cyclists will start over a four-and-a-half hour period from Queen Elizabeth Olympic Park and will naturally spread out along the route so there will be quiet and busy periods with gaps between groups of cyclists.
 Event stewards will assist pedestrians in crossing the route at existing pedestrian crossing locations when safe to do so.

 During the Prudential RideLondon-Surrey Classic, approximately 30 minutes before the cyclists come past you will see the lead safety vehicles.